gemc/clas12Tags_old/README.md

 Tags
 ----

 - 4a.0.0: KPP configuration.
-Same as 3a.1.0 but with correct DC geometry, EC gains from CCDB and FTOF time fix.
+Fixes in source and hit process for FTOF, added EC gains.
+Java geometry uses now coatjava 3.
+Database fixed for DC geometry.
 - 3a.1.0: same as 3a.0.2 but with DC time-to-distance implementation.
 - 3a.0.2: same as 3a.0.1 but with CND fix.
 - 3a.0.1: same as 3a.0.0 but ctof has status working.